ldtteam/MinecoloniesWiki/source/buildings/graveyard.md

 ### Note: The Graveyard cannot be built until you have finished the [research](../../source/systems/research) in the [University](../../source/buildings/university).
 <br>

-The Graveyard is where the Undertaker will place graves for your deceased citizens.
-The graves will have the names of the citizens on them.
+The Graveyard is where the Undertaker will bury your deceased citizens.
 For more information, see the [Undertaker](../../source/workers/undertaker) page.

-The recommended grave count per Graveyard level is below.
+The recommended maximum grave count per Graveyard level is below.
 This is **not mandatory**, and the actual amount will vary between styles.

 | Graveyard Level | Number of Graves |
 | --------------- | ---------------- |